Interior control of waves on time dependent domains: Introduction

-The rest of the chapter is divided as follows. \begin{itemize} \item In Section \ref{ch4_sec_int_carl}, we prove an interior Carleman estimate.
+\item In Section \ref{ch4_sec_int_carl}, we prove an interior Carleman estimate.
 For this purpose, we use the boundary Carleman estimate result of \cite{Arick}.
 We estimate the boundary integral term by an interior integral term using a suitable vector field and some cut-off functions.

 \item In Section \ref{ch4_sec_obs}, we use the interior Carleman estimate along with certain energy results to complete the proof.
 We also adapt some techniques from \cite{Arick}, where the author proves boundary controllability of waves on similar time-dependent domains.
 The major difference is that now we achieve observability with an interior term in the Carleman estimate, instead of a boundary term. \end{itemize}